EVERYDAYNOMICS™

 Unit III.
 Local Engines of Growth and Development

-You’ll learn how to identify exporting and importing industries, determine the competitiveness of local farms/firms and their capacity to meet local and nonlocal demand.
-You’ll learn how anchor institutions like HBCUs and cooperatives can be local engines of economic mobility, growth and development.
-You’ll learn about industry and occupation clusters and whether or not your community is ready for the knowledge economy and innovation.
-You’ll learn how to use cluster analysis and interpret your community’s innovation index.
+You’ll learn how to identify exporting and importing industries, determine the competitiveness of local farms/firms, and their capacity to meet local and nonlocal demand.
+You’ll learn how anchor institutions like HBCUs and cooperatives can be local engines of economic mobility, growth, and development.
+You’ll learn about industry and occupation clusters and whether or not your community is ready for the knowledge economy and innovation by understanding how to interpret your community’s innovation index.

 Module 7.
 Exporting and Importing Industries